absorensen/numbers_go_brrrr/m1_memory_hierarchies/s2_less_basic_data_structures.md

 </figcaption>
 </figure>

 Finally, the DAG, which stands for directional acyclical graph, is a unidirectional graph which does not contain cycles.
 A cycle is not just node A pointing to node B, which points to node A, it can also be node A pointing to node B pointing to node C pointing to node A, and so on an so forth until we have an infinite number of nodes to traverse until we get back to node A again, like going all the way to Mordor just to go back to the friggin Shire.
 No eagles will save you.
 You will just have to walk home.
-As you can imagine this can be a costly property to assert, unless we devise mechanisms to prevent this from happening in the first place.
+As you can imagine this can be a costly property to identify, unless we devise mechanisms to prevent this from happening in the first place.

 <figure markdown>
 ![Image](../figures/directed_acyclic_graph.png){ width="500" }